 The final accessory compatible with the Smanos K1 system is the 90db indoor siren.
 It runs on four CR123A batteries with a lifespan of up to two years.
 You can even set rules as to when you want the siren to sound.

 Meet The Compatible Cameras

 Aside from sensors and accessories, the K1 hub works with two of Smanos’ security cameras: the DB-20 smart video doorbell and the PT-180 Panoramic Wi-Fi Camera.

-The DB-20 features an HD 720p resolution, a 180° wide angle lens, and night vision.
+The DB-20 features an HD 1080p resolution, a 180° wide angle lens, and night vision.
 It is also rugged enough to endure temperatures as low as -4°F and as high as 122°F. The camera is weather-resistant with an IP rating of 54 and can be wired to your existing doorbell setup, or it can run on battery power.
 Unfortunately, its dimensions make it less than ideal for use on doors with narrow door frames.
-The DV-20 measures 2.44 inches wide, over 5 inches high, and 1.4 inches thick.
+The DB-20 measures 2.44 inches wide, over 5 inches high, and 1.4 inches thick.

 The second camera is the PT-180 Panoramic Wi-Fi Camera, also referred to as Smanos UFO because of its UFO disc-like shape.
 Smanos UFO can be mounted on a wall, ceiling, or table.
 If mounted on a wall or attached to its table stand, the camera features a 180° field of view.
-If placed on the ceiling, the field of view increases to 360°.
+If attached to a ceiling, the field of view increases to 360°.
 Either way, Smanos UFO can monitor an entire room.
 When watching feeds via the app, you have six viewing modes to choose from.
 There’s the Bird’s Eye view (best for ceiling mounted cameras), Panorama (best for wall or table mounted cameras), Hemisphere, Triple View, Two Halves, and Quad View.

 Meet The Smanos Home App